my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 It repsents a transformation from condictional to unconditional expectaion.
 The expected value (this expectation is with respect to  $X$) of the conditional expectation of $Y$ given $X$ is the expected value of $Y$.

+LIE is also calld the *law of total expectation*, which can be derived from the *law of total probability*.
+We will see this in what follows.

 ___